markostanimirovic/re-streamer/README.md

 (emit fruits "Banana")
 ```

-Now, in the console only `Fruits: Banana` will be printed, because as stated before, second subscription is
+In the console only `Fruits: Banana` will be printed, because as stated before, second subscription is
 removed from `fruits` subscriptions list.

 Lastly, it is necessary to mention `flush` and `destroy` functions.
 If we want to remove all subscription,